Rosy boa morphs are interesting and beautiful. They’re generally a light brown to dark brown, and every natural variation has three stripes.

 These have the darkest appearance.
 They’re very variable in color and pattern.
 You can find ones that have red stripes with a cream background.
 Alternatively, there are other specimens with orange or brown stripes on a blue-gray background.

-The stripe, whatever color it is, is very irregular in appearance.
+The stripe is irregular in appearance.
 The snake almost looks pixelated.
 The dotted stripe runs from the head to the end of their tail.

-To imagine the coloration or see it in a picture is one thing, but the dramatic pink color contrasted with black makes them stand out when you see one in real life.
+To imagine the coloration is one thing, but the dramatic pink color contrasted with black makes them stand out when you see one in real life.

 These snakes are native to the west coast of Baja California and California itself.
-They share a little bit of their habitat with desert rosy boas.
+They share some of their habitat with desert rosy boas.

-Because Baja California is quite thin from coast to coast, you can find them in the desert—and vice versa, you can find desert rosy boas quite close to the coast.
+Because Baja California is quite thin from coast to coast, you can find them in the desert—and vice versa, you can find desert rosies quite close to the coast.
 This has led to people confusing the two subspecies, despite them looking so distinctly different.

 4) Lichanura Trivirgata Myriolepis

-These are a poorly described subspecies that are similar to the coastal rosy boa, except they have a brighter and more orange color.
+These are a subspecies that are similar to the coastal rosy boa, except they have a brighter and more orange color.

 You can find them in the northern part of Baja California and the southern part of California itself.
 The Lichanura trivirgata intermedia is a rosy boa that’s a mix of L. t. myriolepis and the Mexican.